webix-hub/docs/data/api/ui.pivot_onpopup_event.md

 onPopup
 =============

-@todo:
-	check

 @short:
-	fires after a popup for configuring Pivot is created
+	fires after a configuration window for Pivot is created

 @params: